Willow (song)

-Background and release
+Production and release

 American singer-songwriter Taylor Swift launched her eighth studio album, Folklore, in July 2020.
 After its release, the album's co-producer Aaron Dessner composed an instrumental track "Westerly", named after the location of Swift's Rhode Island home.
 An hour later, Swift wrote "Willow" to the track and sent him back the finished song.
-"Willow" was a surprise release made available on December 11, 2020, alongside Swift's second surprise album, Evermore, as its lead single.
+"Willow" was surprise released on December 11, 2020, alongside Swift's ninth album, Evermore, as its lead single.
 The song was written by Swift and Dessner, who also produced the track.
 Dessner programmed the track and played drums, percussion, keyboards, synthesizers, piano, and electric, bass, and acoustic guitars.
 The orchestration was provided by Bryce Dessner.
 Greg Calbi and Steve Fallone mastered the track at Sterling Sound, Edgewater, New Jersey, while Jonathan Low mixed it at Long Pond Studios in Hudson Valley, New York.

 On December 13, 2020, Swift's 31st birthday, an electronic "Dancing Witch" version of "Willow" was released, remixed by Swedish producer Elvira Anderfjärd.
 It was followed by an acoustic "Lonely Witch" version on December 14, and a synth-driven "Moonlit Witch" version on December 15.
 A video for the "Lonely Witch" version, featuring behind-the-scenes pictures from the "Willow" music video, and a video for the "Dancing Witch" version, featuring the storyboards of the "Willow" music video, were uploaded to Swift's YouTube channel on December 15, 2020.
 "Willow (90's trend remix)", an electronic remix of the song, was released as part of the Evermore fan edition, which was available for digital download on June 3, 2021.
 The remix was later independently released onto digital download and streaming services on June 14.